- 1 sheet refrigerated pie crust

-- In a small bowl, whisk eggs and cream; stir in cheddar cheese.
+In a small bowl, whisk eggs and cream; stir in cheddar cheese.
 Sprinkle olives and onions into crust; top with two slices of provolone cheese.
 Layer with tomatoes and remaining provolone.
 Pour egg mixture over the top.

 Freeze option: Cover and freeze unbaked quiche.
 To use, remove from freezer 30 minutes before baking (do not thaw).
 Preheat oven to 375°.
-Place on a baking sheet; cover edge loosely with foil.
+Place on a baking sheet; cover edges loosely with foil.
 Bake as directed, increasing time as necessary for a knife inserted near the center to come out clean.
 Yield: 8 servings.